VovanVovanic/amazon_copy_back/README.md

 ## Description

-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+ Back en template for an online store.
+Uses all the services that any online store provides, such as selecting a product, adding a product to the cart, removing a product from the cart.
+There is also a payment simulation (Yukassa) This is a[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

 ## Installation